 Before a new release of Lightroom, extensive testing is done.
 However, due to the many variations of computer hardware and operating systems, sometimes an issue is found that’s serious enough that you’d want to roll back to a previous release.
 How do you roll back to an earlier Lightroom Classic release?
 Here’s how you do it step-by-step:

 Open the CC App from the System Tray (Windows) / Menu Bar (Mac).
-Click the arrow next to Lightroom Classic’s Open button and select Manage > Other Versions.
+Click the three … next to Lightroom Classic’s Open button and select Other Versions.

 To ensure Adobe has as much feedback and information to sort issues, consider letting them know about the issue.
 Details on how to do this are found on the blog post How do I send a bug report or feature request to Adobe?.